ThGaskin/NeuralABM/README.md

 ---
 # Quickstart
-If you are beginner, we recommend you start with the `SIR_demo` Jupyter notebook, located in this folder, which will introduce you to the general principles of neural parameter calibration and help you get setup.
-Afterwards, we suggest you go through this tutorial step by step, which requires installation of the `utopya` package to handle the simulation, including parallel training.
+We recommend you start with the `SIR_demo` and `SIRS_demo` Jupyter notebooks, located in this folder, which will introduce you to the general principles of neural parameter calibration and help you get set up.
+You will learn how to train a neural network to learn constant and time-dependent parameters on a single and multiple datasets, and use different network architectures to improve learning performance.

+If you want to efficiently train ensembles of networks in parallel, we suggest  you go through this tutorial step by step, which requires installation of the `utopya` package to handle the simulation, including parallel training.

 ---
 # Installation